rein-m/financialstatsmodels/README.md

 VaR stands for Value at Risk, and it is a measure of the maximum potential loss that an investment portfolio or individual asset is likely to experience over a given time period, with a specified level of confidence

-BARCH stands for Bayesian Autoregressive Conditional Heteroskedasticity, and it is a statistical model used to estimate the volatility of financial returns over time, which can be used to assess risk and inform investment decisions, although you shouldn't blindly trust mine (or mine only)
+BARCH stands for Bayesian Autoregressive Conditional Heteroskedasticity, and it is a statistical model used to estimate the volatility of financial returns over time, which can be used to assess risk and inform investment decisions

 GARCH stands for Generalized Autoregressive Conditional Heteroskedasticity: a computational tool that is used to estimate the volatility of financial time series data.
 It is based on the GARCH model, which is a mathematical framework that allows for the modeling of time-varying volatility in financial data.